Karen Peck and New River: Music career

 The youngest of three daughters, Karen was exposed to the traditional sounds of gospel music at a very early age.
 Her parents often took Karen and her sisters, Susan and Sandra, to the all-night sings in Atlanta.
 These concerts left an indelible mark on the youngsters who made a pact to someday share a musical ministry of their own.

 One of the groups often featured at the Atlanta concerts was The Lefevres, who later became known as The Nelons.
 Karen had aspirations of singing with the Nelons.
 In 1981, Karen was invited to travel with them, and remained in the group for 10 years.

 Finally in 1991, Karen and her sister, Susan, with Karen's husband Rickey, organized the musical entourage of Karen Peck and New River.
-Today the New River team consists vocally of Karen, Susan, and Jeff Hawes.
-Additionally, Karen's husband, Rickey, serves as the group's road manager and sound technician.
-Susan's husband, David, is the founder and owner of the Jackson Steel Guitar Company.
+Rickey was part of the New River Band along with Danny Crawford (piano), Craig Nobles (piano), David Owens (bass guitar), among other guys until the band was dropped in 1999 and the group became a vocal trio.

 Karen Peck and New River have garnered 11 Favorite Soprano Fan Awards from the readers of The Singing News Magazine, Southern Gospel Music's leading fan and trade publication.
 Karen and group have also received many awards from other magazine publications and Internet publications.
 They have had five consecutive No. 1 songs in southern gospel music.

-The group have appeared on such prestigious stages as The Grand Ole Opry, The Gaither Homecoming concerts, Opryland Theme Park, Dollywood and Six Flags Over Georgia.
+The group have appeared on such prestigious stages as The Grand Ole Opry, The Gaither Homecoming concerts, Opryland Theme Park, Dollywood and Six Flags Over Georgia and beyond.
 Over the past decade, they have been featured on many television networks, with appearances on programs such as TBN's Praise The Lord, and the Grand Ole Opry Live.
 The group has enjoyed many honors and accolades.